ipattis/agi-detector/docs/Architecture.md

 Pages: index.js for home, dashboard.js for analysis results, alerts.js for flagged items.
 React components to display real-time flagged data.

 Next.js API Routes:

 Could have routes like POST /api/crawl, GET /api/results, GET /api/flagged.
 Integrate a schedule or call out to a serverless function (or cron job) that crawls data.

 Crawler:

 A separate microservice or script that runs periodically (via cron, GitHub Actions, or a job scheduler) to scrape or fetch data from AI sources & social media.
 Possibly store data in the DB, setting processed: false initially.
-NLP Service:

-Could be integrated into the Node server or run as a separate Python-based service if you use Python libraries like spaCy, transformers, or specialized ML.
-The NLP pipeline marks documents as flagged or not flagged based on your “indicators.”
 Database:

 Store raw text documents, analysis results, and logs of suspicious findings.